uc-berkeley-w215/spring2021/papers-led.md

 * **Andrew Bayers**:
   * Privacy Attitudes and Privacy Behavior: Losses, Gains, and Hyperbolic Discounting, by Acquisti and Grossklags.
 (Unit 7, Mar 1)
+  * Moving from the design of usable security technologies to the design of useful secure applications, by Smetters et al. (Unit 13, Apr 5)

 * **Shawn Blue**:
   * Rethinking access control and authentication for the home internet of things (IoT), by He et al. (Unit 10, Mar 15)